thepowrhouse/bigquery-sql-generator/README.md

    Then edit the `.env` file with your configuration:
    - Set your Google Cloud project ID and dataset ID
-   - Add your Gemini API key (or OpenAI API key if using OpenAI)
+   - Add your Gemini API key
    - Adjust other settings as needed

 5. **Authenticate with Google Cloud:**